Nairdaa/fly/README.md

 If you wish to sanity check your map download ##this## tool then drag & drop the map onto it.

 ## Plugin guidelines
-If you wish to make a timer for this game mode please follow our standards.
+If you wish to make a timer for this gamemode please follow our standards.
 - Start zone `mod_start_zone`
   - The tick where `!(EntityFlags & FL_ONGROUND)` is when the timer starts.
     - A players timer should be stopped if the speed of the player is greater than 290 upon timer start. if this happens you probably did something wrong in the first place!